MorningloryFox/PetOwnerSystem/replit.md

 ## External Dependencies

 ### Database and Hosting
-- **Neon Database**: Serverless PostgreSQL database with connection pooling
+- **Supabase Database**: Managed PostgreSQL database with connection pooling
 - **Vercel/Replit**: Prepared for deployment on modern hosting platforms

 ### UI and Design